Updated April 15, 2025

 Professional Help

-Dealing with Rat Burrows in Gardens
+Destroying Rat Tunnels in Gardens

 Rats are known to burrow in gardens due to the easy availability of food and water.
 Here’s how to handle rat burrows in a garden setting.